An Internet Gateway provides Internet connectivity to VPC

 Direct Connect gateway can be created in any public region and accessed from all other public regions

-Alternatively, Direct connect locations can also access the public resources in any AWS Region using a public virtual interface.
+Direct Connect locations can also access the public resources in any AWS Region using a public virtual interface.

 Direct Connect with VPN